Chiku-debug/CE4045-NLP-Assignment-1-Question-3-/README.md

 * domain_2_sentences.txt
 * domain_3_sentences.txt

+## Results directory
+All the results of all tasks are located in `source_code/results`.

 ## Installation Guide
 Make sure you have the libraries below installed in your machine.
 * matplotlib==3.0.3